LaviM708/LaviM708/README.md

 ## Hi there 👋
+First Class CS Graduate from Middlesex University | Full-Stack Developer building web and mobile apps with JavaScript · TypeScript · React · Node.js

+🔍 Open to Graduate Software Engineer and Full-Stack Developer roles in the UK
 <!--
 **LaviM708/LaviM708** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.